swilliams11/edgemicro-decorator/README.md

 mvn gatling:execute -Dgatling.simulationClass=edgemicro.BasicSimulation
 ```

+## Automated Testing
+I used [Concourse](https://concourse.ci/) to create a set of automated test scripts to confirm that I don't create existing functionality with new features.
+See the testing folder.

 # MISC

 ## Troubleshooting - If spring_hello does not work, then follow the steps below to delete/recreate it